ffont/push2-python/README.md

 These utils follow Ableton's [Push 2 MIDI and Display Interface Manual](https://github.com/Ableton/push-interface/blob/master/doc/AbletonPush2MIDIDisplayInterface.asc) for comunicating with Push 2.
 I recommend reading Ableton's manual before using this tools.

 So far I only implemented some utils to **interface with the display** and some utils for **basic interaction with pads, buttons, encoders and the touchstrip**.
-More detailed interaction with each of these elements (e.g. changing color palettes, true support for led blinking) has not been implemented.
+More detailed interaction with each of these elements (e.g. changing color palettes, support for led blinking, advanced touchstrip configuration, etc.) has not been implemented.
 Contributions are welcome :)

-I only testd the package in Python 3.
+I only testd the package in **Python 3** and **macOS**.
 Some things will not work on Python 2 but it should be easy to port.
+Not how it will work on Windows/Linux.
+It is possible that MIDI port names (see [constants.py](https://github.com/ffont/push2-python/blob/master/push2_python/constants.py#L12-L13)) need to be changed to correctly reach Push2 in Windows/Linux.

 ## Install